-Seeing families scattered by a disaster such as a hurricane or flood and the fact that families will be forced to stay in "temporary" shelters such as high school gyms, FEMA wants to provide a Bulletin Board mechanism such that various groups such as extended families or other groups such as those seeking information about jobs or housing can communicate via a Bulletin Board server.
+Seeing families scattered by a disaster such as a hurricane or flood and the fact that families will be forced to stay in "temporary" shelters such as high school gyms, FEMA wants to provide a Bulletin Board mechanism such that various groups including extended families or other interest groups such as those seeking information about jobs or housing can communicate via a Bulletin Board server.

 This Bulletin Board server needs to provide emails to be received, to be grouped by topic, to be read by evacuee clients.
+The top level design should consider an application interface to be used by users unfamiliar with the Web and bulletin boards.